heyjan/fritzbox_water_automation/README.md

 # fritzbox_water_automation
-Uses Fritzbox Smarthome and Fritz DECT200 for automated Watering cycles.
+Uses Fritzbox Smarthome and Fritz DECT200 for automated watering of your garden for example Gardena

-Simple python script for automated watering cycles using newest studies from Athena.

-You should first measure the water amount by seconds from your dripper setup and then use the Athena Handbook for guidance.

 Use test.py to test a successful connection to your Fritzbox Smarthome.